KellyGGil/json-refs/docs/README.md

 * [graphlib][graphlib]: Used to identify circular paths _(to avoid reinventing the wheel)_
 * [lodash][lodash]: JavaScript utilities _(to avoid reinventing the wheel)_
 * [native-promise-only][native-promise-only]: Used to shim in [Promises][promises] support
-* [path-loader][path-loader]: Used to load Swagger files from the local filesystem and remote URLs
+* [my-path-loader][my-path-loader]: Used to load Swagger files from the local filesystem and remote URLs

 ## Resolution